As a fpPathfinder member, have you ever wondered, “How do other advisors use fpPathfinder checklists and flowcharts in their firm?”

 - Prebuilt agendas and outlines for client meetings.
 If you’re meeting with the clients (in person or virtually), interactive checklists can provide an agenda and outline for what will be discussed in the meeting.
-Create a white labeled version of the resource and give it to the client in advance of the meeting to set expectations.
-During the meeting, add notes under each probing question.
-Some advisors share their screen so clients can see what is being typed.
-Others keep it as their “secret sauce” and just ask the questions.
+Create a white labeled version of the resource and use our Share A Link feature to send it to the client in advance of the meeting.
+Some advisors who do not send it to the client to complete before or after a meeting, keep the resources as their “secret sauce” and just ask the questions.

 - Double-check your work and workflows.
 Instead of completing the checklist with the client present, some advisors review checklists afterward to ensure all the probing questions have been addressed.